-GDBspace is a chemical space-based drug discovery engine – its unique technology applies the chemical space theory, combined with artificial intelligence, to identify molecules of interests in a precise and time-efficient manner – hence increasing success rates, de-risking projects, and significantly reducing time and costs.
+GDBspace is a chemical space-based drug discovery engine – its unique technology applies the chemical space theory, combined with artificial intelligence, to identify small molecules (incl. peptides and peptidomimetics) of interests in a precise and time-efficient manner – hence de-risking projects, increasing success rates, and significantly reducing time and costs.

 R&D collaboration with Uni.
 Bern,

-GMP pilot plant in Xiamen, China (capacity 50kg/year
+Non-GMP and GMP standard pilot plant in Xiamen, China (capacity 50kg/year)

 API Factory in Jiangsu, China